 With the legalization of marijuana in 2012 (one of the first states to do so), and a reasonable cost of living, there’s been a sharp increase of people moving to the Centennial State.

 Housing prices continue to rise (as of September 2020), especially along the Front Range, from Fort Collins, Denver, Castle Rock and into Colorado Springs.
 The popular ski mountain towns are also well above $400,000 in median housing prices – it’s not uncommon to see million-dollar homes in prestigious areas.

-Here are 10 Most Affordable Places to Live in Colorado (2021 Updated):
+Here’re the 10 Most Affordable Cities to Live in Colorado in 2021.